Skip to content

 1948 CE2020 CE · Modern · London

 Jonathan Sacks (1948–2020) was the Chief Rabbi of the United Hebrew Congregations of the Commonwealth from 1991 to 2013, and later served as Lord Jonathan Sacks in the British House of Lords.
-Born in London, he studied at Cambridge University and the Jewish Theological Seminary in New York under luminaries including Rabbi Joseph Soloveitchik.
+Born in London, he studied Philosophy at Gonville & Caius College, Cambridge, did postgraduate work at New College, Oxford and King's College London (PhD, University of London), and was ordained at Jews' College and Yeshivat Etz Chaim in London — having been inspired toward the rabbinate by Rabbi Joseph Soloveitchik and the Lubavitcher Rebbe, whom he met on a visit to New York as a Cambridge student.
 Known for his prolific writing and public intellectualism, Sacks brought sophisticated engagement with contemporary philosophy, ethics, and social thought to Jewish audiences and to British public discourse.
 He authored over thirty books interpreting Torah and Jewish tradition for modern readers, and became a prominent voice for interfaith dialogue and the defense of religious tradition in secular societies.
 His work combined rigorous textual study with accessible exposition, making classical Jewish thought relevant to the concerns of educated lay Jews and non-Jewish audiences alike.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →